 Rural Family Development

-The mission of Rural Family Development (RFD), an agency of the Virginia Council of Churches, is to enable children and adults of farm worker and other rural households to achieve their potential.
+The mission of Rural Family Development (RFD), an agency of the Virginia Council of Churches, is to enable children and adults of rural households to achieve their potential.
 RFD will utilize staff, church and community partners to establish relationships of trust with family members as a basis for providing comprehensive family and child development services.

 The RFD Board

-RFD operates 4 Migrant Head Start Centers between May and November serving approximately 300 children of migrant farm workers from birth to 5 years of age in Accomack, Northampton, and the Warsaw.
+RFD has operated as many as 5 Migrant Head Start Centers between May and November serving approximately 120 to a high of 300 children of migrant farm workers from birth to 5 years of age in Accomack, Northampton, Winchester and Warsaw counties.
+In the past year RFD took on the responsibility of operating the Caroline County Head Start program in central Virginia serving 95 children three to five years of age.
 Services are also provided to adult family members.

 What We Do

-Rural Family Development, an agency of the Virginia Council of Churches operates 4 Migrant & Seasonal Head Start Image (MHS) centers between May and October serving approximately 300 children of migrant farm workers from birth to 5 years of age as well as their families.
-RFD delivers services in several major areas.
+Rural Family Development, an agency of the Virginia Council of Churches operated Migrant & Seasonal Head Start (MHS) centers between May and October and continues to oversee regular Head Start for pre-school children in Caroline County.
+RFD delivers services in several major areas:

 A quality, individualized child development program is offered.
 The program’s objective is for pre-school experiences to lead to successful transitions to public school for children and families.
-Education staff are supported in obtaining the Child Development Associate credential and working toward the Associate and Bachelors degrees in Early Childhood Development.
+This “school readiness” is supervised by a staff that is supported in obtaining the Child Development Associate (CDA) credential and working toward the Associate and Bachelor degrees in Early Childhood Development.